Joshuaek/NotebookScheduler/README.md

 ## Introducing NotebookScheduler

 [NotebookScheduler](https://github.com/Joshuaek/NotebookScheduler) is a simple Python script which uses [Papermill](https://github.com/nteract/papermill) to execute a directory of Jupyter Notebooks.
-Notebooks are arranged into subfolders for hourly, daily, weekly or monthly execution.
+Notebooks are arranged into subfolders for hourly, daily or weekly execution.
 Each time a notebook is run, a snapshot is saved to a timestamped folder (along with any other outputs your notebook saves) giving you the ability to look back at past executions and to have a full audit of the analysis that has been done.

 Once I've set up the notebook to provide whatever stats I want, scheduling its execution on a weekly basis is now as simple as a drag-and-drop  into the weekly subfolder.

 ## Getting started

 The code is available in this [GitHub repository](https://github.com/Joshuaek/NotebookScheduler) -clone or download it to a folder on your PC.
-The first time you run the script, it will create a skeleton directory structure, with subdirectories for hourly, daily, weekly and monthly notebooks.
+The first time you run the script, it will create a skeleton directory structure, with subdirectories for hourly, daily and weekly notebooks.

 Simply move your notebook (*.ipynb) files into the relevant subdirectory and when the script is run they will be executed.